christianhjohnson/christianhjohnson/README.md

 My other projects:
 * Auditing the MCW modules, correcting errors, uploading current photos and making sure the directions are clear.
 * Creating 1 click deployment resources with ARM templates in Azure - see below
-* Learning more about Linux through my deployment of Pi-Hole on a raspberry pi
+* Learning more about Linux through my deployment of Pi-Hole on a raspberry pi.
+* Creating a crypto token called Anakoin using Solona - after my cat Anakin.
+* Started a training repo to serve as a learning tool by building lessons to help others.

 My First Deployment ARM :